-With more than 100 attorneys and patent agents — including trained chemists, biologists, and mechanical, electrical, and environmental engineers — Harness Dickey offers experience in protecting practically every technology and branding element that grows under the umbrella of an AgriFood system.
+With more than 100 attorneys and IP professionals — including trained chemists, biologists, and mechanical, electrical, and environmental engineers — Harness Dickey offers experience in protecting practically every technology and branding element that grows under the umbrella of an AgriFood system.
 Our CEO even operates a certified organic farm.

 Our clients include leaders and entrepreneurs in the following AgriFood Tech fields: